 The water Aqua provides to customers in this area is a blend of multiple sources of treated groundwater and surface water.Back to Top

-If levels above the HAL are detected, our customers, the EPA, and the PA DEP will be immediately notified of the results and of our planned remedial actions.
+If levels above the current HAL are detected, our customers, the EPA, and the PA DEP will be immediately notified of the results and of our planned remedial actions.

 Back to Top

-EPA’s health advisory levels were calculated to offer a margin of protection against adverse health effects to the most sensitive populations: fetuses during pregnancy and breastfed infants.
+EPA’s current health advisory levels were calculated to offer a margin of protection against adverse health effects to the most sensitive populations: fetuses during pregnancy and breastfed infants.
 The health advisory levels are calculated based on the drinking water intake of lactating women, who drink more water than other people and can pass these chemicals along to nursing infants through breastmilk.
 The levels were also based upon the exposure to the chemical for 70 years drinking 2 liters (8 glasses) of drinking water per day.
-It also assumes 20 percent of the individual exposure to PFCs comes from drinking water and 80 percent comes from home and environmental (non-drinking water) exposures.Back to Top
+It also assumes 20 percent of the individual exposure to PFAS comes from drinking water and 80 percent comes from home and environmental (non-drinking water) exposures.Back to Top

 Back to Top

-No, there is no current requirement for testing for the presence of PFCs on a weekly or monthly basis.
-Since PFCs are not regulated, there is no requirement by the U.S. EPA or Pennsylvania Department of Environmental Protection to monitor for these contaminants.
+No, there is no current requirement for testing for the presence of PFAS on a weekly or monthly basis.
+Since PFAS are not regulated, there is no requirement by the U.S. EPA or Pennsylvania Department of Environmental Protection to monitor for these contaminants.
 The only monitoring that occurred was required between 2013 and 2015 by the U.S. EPA as part of a national research effort called UCMR3.

-Since then, following findings of high concentrations of PFCs in the general area of the naval air station near Horsham, Aqua Pennsylvania voluntarily decided to proactively test for the presence of PFOS/A in our water sources in eastern Montgomery County.
+Since then, following findings of high concentrations of PFAS in the general area of the naval air station near Horsham, Aqua Pennsylvania voluntarily decided to proactively test for the presence of PFOS/A in our water sources in eastern Montgomery County.
 This decision was intended to ensure the results remain below the U.S. EPA’s health advisory level.
 Aqua routinely updates its findings and shares them here so customers can stay informed.

 It varies, but under ideal circumstances, we have results to our experts for review as soon as two weeks from sampling.
 However, our laboratory does large volumes of testing that is required by environmental agencies for our day-to-day operations, which can impact our schedule for PFOS/A testing and posting to our website.
 For comparison, outside laboratories have taken up to two months to get us results.
 We know communities are eager to get these results sooner, and so we’ve invested in the capability to conduct these tests in-house, which lets us get the information to you sooner.Back to Top